NicolasGindre/reaktor-assignement/README.md

 - The product ID when GETting products is in lower case while the one when GETting availability is upper case.
 I simply made it all to upper case so that it can find the right product availability.

-- Some calls to availability sometimes returns a string ("[]") instead of a list of availability.
+- Some calls to availability sometimes returns a striasasng ("[]") instead of a list of availability.
 I made a check that the result is a list, otherwise the availability will be "unknown".
 UPDATE : Now when it does not return a list, it will try to request again the bad-api until it gets the correct data (5 times max).

 # Performances considerations
 I partly rewrote this part since using a cache made the performance problematic different.